Water Quality Improvement Plan

 Tamar Action Grants

-The Tamar Action Grants program will reduce pathogen concentration in Zone 1 of the kanamaluka / Tamar estuary.
-Complementing the work being done on urban sewage and stormwater infrstructure, NRM North is providing funding for dairy farmers and graziers in the kanamaluka / Tamar estuary and Esk rivers catchment to exclude stock from waterways, which will reduce the pathogen load from diffuse sources in the catchment.
+The Tamar Action Grants program reduced pathogen concentration in Zone 1 of the kanamaluka / Tamar estuary.
+Complementing the work being done on urban sewage and stormwater infrstructure, NRM North provided funding for dairy farmers and graziers in the kanamaluka / Tamar estuary and Esk rivers catchment to exclude stock from waterways, essentially reducing the pathogen load from diffuse sources in the catchment.

-Funding is provided for installation of fencing and watering infrastructure, weed management and riparian revegetaiton, as well as improved effluent management practices in the dairy industry.
+Funding was provided for installation of fencing and watering infrastructure, weed management and riparian revegetation, as well as improved effluent management practices in the dairy industry.